 Flows for APEX Configuration Parameter Options

-Configuration parameters can be changed from the Flows for APEX application.
+Configuration parameters can be changed from the Flows for APEX application using the

 Configuring Event Logging